duardoliveiras/Ang-Store/README.md

 2. Go to `/frontend` with `cd frontend`
 3. Start the angular serve `ng serve`
 4. The server will be started in `localhost:4200`
+5. Go to `/backend/angstore` and run `docker-compose up -d` to start mongoDB

 Make sure to configure the database connection correctly in the configuration file.